phacks/notion-ruby-client/README.md

 #### Append block children

-Creates and appends new children blocks to the parent block `id` specified.
+Creates and appends new children blocks to the parent block specified by `block_id`.

 Returns a paginated list of newly created first level children block objects.